MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sales-how-record-sales-price-discount-payment-agreements.md

     * Does the customer have a price/discount agreement, or does the customer belong to a group that does?
     * Is the item or the item discount group on the line included in any of these price/discount agreements?
     * Is the order date (or the posting date for the invoice and CR/Adj note) within the starting and ending date of the price/discount agreement?
-    * Is a unit of measurement code specified?
-If so, [!INCLUDE[prod_short](includes/prod_short.md)] checks for prices/discounts with the same unit of measurement code, and prices/discounts with no unit of measurement code.
+    * Is a unit of measure code specified?
+If so, [!INCLUDE[prod_short](includes/prod_short.md)] checks for prices/discounts with the same unit of measure code, and prices/discounts with no unit of measure code.

 2. [!INCLUDE[prod_short](includes/prod_short.md)] checks whether any price/discount agreements apply to information on the document or journal line.
 It then inserts the applicable unit price and line discount percentage using the following criteria: